-The major building of the monastery was the church of St. Catherine located in the southern part, which was probably completed in its final form in the second half of the 14th century and was one of the largest buildings in medieval Tallinn.
-The length of the church was 67,7 meters, width 18,5 meters, and the church area was 1219 square meters.
-Finally, at the end of the Middle Ages, it had the form of a three-nave building in a hall arrangement with a single bay pentagonal closure in the east, on the extension of the central nave.
-On the south-east side a slim tower was placed in the corner of the building.
+The main part of the monastery was the church of St. Catherine, one of the largest buildings in medieval Tallinn.
+The length of the church with the apse was 67.7 meters, width 18.5 meters, and the area of 1,219 square meters.
+Finally, at the end of the Middle Ages, it had the form of a three-nave structure in an eight-bay, hall system, with a single bay of a pentagonal closure in the east, on the extension of the central nave.
+On the south-eastern side, a slender turret was placed in the corner of the building.

 From the outside, the church had simple facades, only the entrance portals gained a more decorative form.
 The interior of the church was divided into a generally accessible nave and a choir used only by monks.
 The side aisles and indirectly the central nave were illuminated by large ogival windows with traceries, partly decorated with colorful stained glasses.
 The whole church was topped with high cross-rib vaults, with the exception of the eastern apse in which two additional ribs were embedded.
 Under the choir there was a vaulted crypt with four aisles and six bays, some of which were used by monks, and in the 15th / 16th century by the city council to store the cannons there.
 The interior of the church was enriched by numerous altars (there were about 15 of them), funded by burghers and municipal guilds.